Human Services Technology

 - Employment Opportunities: Per the Georgia Department of Labor (2014) Human Services is listed as one of the occupations with the most annual openings within the Highest Demand Industries.
 As our lives become more complex, more problems in living occur, and more human service jobs are created.
 Entry level salaries average about $25,000/year; midlevel salaries range from $26,000-$35,000; and top level salaries start at about $52,000/year.
 Check the following web site for possible career opportunities:

 - National Organization for Human Services (NOHS) www.nationalhumanservices.org

 - Southern Organization for Human Services (SOHS) www.sohse.org

 - Council for Standards in Human Service Education (CSHSE) www.cshse.org

 - National Association of Alcohol and Drug Abuse Counselors (NAADAC) www.naadac.org

 What Courses do I take?

 - Madge Holm Memorial Human Services Technology Scholarship

-- Scholarship criteria are listed in the Darton College Student Handbook, starting on page 38.
+- Scholarship criteria are listed in the Darton State College Student Handbook.